 Divorce Quiz and Answering with Honesty

-Hopefully you are able to be honest with yourself about the state of affairs your marriage is in.
+Hopefully with this divorce quiz you are able to be honest with yourself about the state of affairs your marriage is in.
 If you find the marriage is not salvageable seeking individual therapy can help you navigate the next steps.
-You will not be broken if the marriage ends.
 You are free to make up your own mind and live in peace and harmony.